Puma Plotting Tutorial#

 The final output score is calculated from the multi-class output and results for the b-tagging discriminant into the log-likelihood

-The advantage of the multi-class output is that this tuning is possible after the training and the c-jet fraction in the training sample does not have to be adapted.
+The advantage of the multi-class output is that this tuning is possible after the training and the c-jet fraction value in the training sample does not have to be adapted.
 Another advantage of the multi-class output is that one can by changing the log-likelihood to

 Define a function which calculates the log-likelihood, when giving it the 3 scores and the f_c value as input.